Nick Carter: Reality TV career

-In 2006, Carter and his siblings starred in their reality television show, House of Carters, which premiered on October 2, 2006, on E!.
-The series features all five Carter siblings reuniting to live in the same house together in Los Angeles to try to reconnect as a family and get their lives together, as well as in-depth moments of their ups and downs.
-Their father, Robert Carter, and stepmother, Ginger, also appeared on the show.
+In 2006, Carter and his siblings starred in their reality television show, House of Carters, which has been on the air since May 2006 and premiered on October 2, 2006, on E!.
+The series features all five Carter siblings reuniting to live in the same house in Los Angeles, as they attempt to reconnect as a family and get their lives together, while also exploring in-depth moments of their ups and downs.
+Their father, Robert Carter, and stepmother, Ginger R. Elrod, also appeared on the show.
 The series lasted one season, and eight episodes were aired.

 In 2014, Carter returned to reality TV, and he and his wife (then fiancée at the time), Lauren Kitt, starred in their VH1 reality show, I Heart Nick Carter, which centered around the planning of their April 2014 wedding and premiered on September 10, 2014, on VH1.
-The show only had eight episodes and documented Carter's life as he prepared to get married.
-This included Carter trying to set the wedding date between Backstreet Boys touring, as well as footage of Carter working.
+The show only had eight episodes.
+It documented Carter's life as he prepared for his wedding.
+This included Carter trying to set the wedding date between the Backstreet Boys' touring and footage of Carter working.
 Recording a new album with New Kids on the Block member Jordan Knight, various events such as a book signing, charity event, touring with Backstreet Boys in Europe (other group members also appeared on the show), his bachelor party, and much more.
 The wedding aired in a one-hour season finale.
 Carter announced on Twitter that VH1 did not renew the show for a second season.

 On August 26, 2015, it was revealed that Carter would be taking part in the 21st season of Dancing with the Stars which began on September 14, 2015.
 He was paired with professional dancer Sharna Burgess.
 Carter and Burgess made the finals of the show and came in second place, behind Bindi Irwin and Derek Hough.
 He performed "I Will Wait" off his All American album live at the finale.

 In June 2017, Carter appeared alongside Emma Bunton and Timbaland as a judge on a new singing competition show called Boy Band.

 In 2020, Carter competed as the "Crocodile" on the fourth season of The Masked Singer, finishing in third place.

+While the group was touring in Canada, Carter appeared on Chanteurs Masques, the Canadian version of the Masked Singer, this time as a Sphynx cat for one episode.
+He also performed a stellar rendition of Heart's “Alone” and ended the show with a performance of “I Want It That Way.”
+Nick's appearance on the show broke viewership records, drawing in over 2 million viewers.

 Power boat racing

-In 2002, Carter got into power boat racing and started his own team, Nick Carter Racing, which won the National Championship in its first year.
+In 2002, Carter got into powerboat racing and started his own team, Nick Carter Racing, which won the National Championship in its first year.